ricokoff/WSCBS/README.md

 ## Prerequisities ##

 To be able to run our implementations, some basic packages and programs are needed.
-We used the following settings:
+Apart from running it on Windows 10, we used the following settings:

 ### JDK 14 ###
 We used Java Development Kit 14 to develop and run our programs.
 This JDK can be downloaded [here](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html).